 It’s possible to cancel to your LSAT scores.
-Here’s the catch, though: once you take the exam you have exactly 6 calendar days to get it done.
+Here’s the catch, though: once you take the exam you have exactly 6 calendar days to get it done (or 6 days after receiving your scores, if you have score preview).
 If you don’t manage to cancel your score, then you’re just out of luck.

 If, on the other hand, you’ve already taken the LSAT, and 6 calendar days haven’t passed yet, hurry up and skip to the end of this article.
 Or, you could just keep going.
 It’s up to you.

 Now, where was I?

 There are two ways to cancel your LSAT scores.

 Have you ever had that feeling when you’ve put in a bunch of time to study for something, you think you’re ready, and then when you sit to take the exam you find out you’re completely unprepared?
 If you’ve ever been in that situation, and there was a way to get out of taking that exam without getting an incomplete, and then the accompanying bad grade, would you have taken it?